TPD Payout Calculator Guide:

-TPD Payout Calculator Guide | How TPD is Calculated
+How TPD is Calculated

-TPD calculator icon
+TPD payout calculator icon

 Average TPD Payout Amounts Australia

 The average TPD payout amount varies considerably in Australia and depends on the insurance policy terms and conditions.
+Typically, the amount of a TPD payment is determined by the insurance cover held in your superannuation fund (as shown in the product disclosure statement).

 • Default TPD cover through a superannuation fund usually provides an average benefit amount of $150,000.